Harry Bekkering

 Harry Bekkering (born in 1944 in Roosteren) is a Dutch cultural scientist.
-He is an author and an associate professor at the Katholieke Universiteit Nijmegen.
+He is an author and associate professor at the Katholieke Universiteit Nijmegen.

 Bekkering was born in 1944 in Roosteren.
-For several years he was professor of Language and Culture Studies at the Radboud University Nijmegen, specializing in children's and youth literature.
+For several years, he was a professor of Language and Culture Studies at the Radboud University Nijmegen, specializing in children's and youth literature.
 He obtained his doctorate for research into Simon Vestdijk's essayistics.
-In the 1980s and 1990s he was a board member and chairman of the Vestdijkkring.
+In the 1980s and 1990s, he was a board member and chairman of the Vestdijkkring.
 He was also a board member of the Jan Campert Foundation.
-In 1989 he published is first book De eeuw van Sien en Otje.
+In 1989, he published his first book De eeuw van Sien en Otje.
 De twintigste eeuw, followed by De hele Bibelebontse berg: De geschiedenis van het kinderboek in Nederland & Vlaanderen van de Middeleeuwen tot heden, published the same year with Querido in Amsterdam.